 Housing is 30%

 This all started with the idea that a key money ratio was keeping housing costs below 30%.
-We saw that the average spent on housing was $19,884, or 27% of average income before taxes.
+We saw that the average spent on housing was $19,884, or 27% of the average income before taxes.

 Obviously, the less you pay (within reason), the better.
 But 30% as a benchmark is not unreasonable if you are in a typical situation.
-This is affected a bit by those who live at home (and pay no rent) and those who live in very high cost of living areas with a relatively low-income job, but the average of the population seems to make the 30% rule an attainable one.
+This is affected a bit by those who live at home (and pay no rent) and those who live in a very high cost of living areas with a relatively low-income job, but the average of the population seems to make the 30% rule an attainable one.

-The next two pieces of that 30-20-50 money ratio is that you should save at least 20% of your income (or use it to pay down debt)and reserve the remaining 50% for other expenses. (interestingly enough, those who which to retire early and financially independent often seek to save 50%+ of their income)
+The next two pieces of that 30-20-50 money ratio are that you should save at least 20% of your income (or use it to pay down debt)and reserve the remaining 50% for other expenses. (interestingly enough, those who which to retire early and financially independent often seek to save 50%+ of their income)